 Finally, a moment of fist violence near the end is shot similar to a Bruce Lee fight i.e. a point-of-view shot of someone being hit followed by a POV shot of the hitter.
 The man next to Bruce in the above photo is Wu Fung, who many years later had acted in a movie called Skinny Tiger, Fatty Dragon where Sammo Hung plays a detective who fights like Bruce and reads comic books instead of Bruce-themed magazines because there was a concern that Bruce’s estate would sue.
 Funny how that didn’t stop Sammo from doing what he did with Enter the Fat Dragon (1978).
 It reminds me of the double standards involving Bruce’s surname being silenced by the distributor of The Death of Bruce Lee (1975), but The Chivalrous Knight (1974) got away uncensored when it was screened in America with the opening featurette: The Last Day of Bruce Lee – a documentary produced by Sing Hoi and narrated by Betty.
 In Bey Logan’s 2018 book, Bruce Lee and I, he included an alternate account of Bruce’s death as relayed to him by a Sing Hoi producer named Fan Mei-Sheng.
 This man, a member of the 14K Triad who looks like Gam Dai, claimed that he was responsible for introducing Betty to Bruce in 1972.

 No metal rods in either scene but the second scene has one thug armed with two bamboo rods.
-Bruce’s demise was announced towards the very end of July 20 (the 38th birthday of director Joseph Kuo), so most people in H.K. only knew about the death on July 21 – the 20th birthday of Sylvia Chang.
+Bruce Lee’s demise was announced towards the very end of July 20 (the 38th birthday of director Joseph Kuo), so most people in H.K. only knew about the death on July 21 – the 20th birthday of Sylvia Chang.
 She joined Golden Harvest in 1972 because of Lo Wei.
 She apparently had a crush on Bruce and once saw him holding the script of The Game of Death.
-According to the Chinese web, she lived in his “old home” but it’s not specified as to which one this was.
+She lived in the same GH dormitory that Bruce briefly resided in after the making of The Big Boss.
 Before he died, Sylvia had acted in two movies – The Flying Tiger and The Tattooed Dragon.
 The latter was a Jimmy Wang Yu movie directed by Lo Wei and produced by GH.
 After Bruce died, she acted in two more Lo Wei movies for GH – Chinatown Capers and Yellow-Faced Tiger.
 Chuck Norris, Bruce’s friend and on-screen combatant, was cast in the latter almost immediately after Bruce died.
-When GH decided in 1976 to make a movie starring Bruce’s younger brother, Robert, Sylvia was chosen to play his love interest.
+When GH decided in 1976 to make a movie starring Bruce’s younger brother, Robert, Sylvia Chang was chosen to play his love interest.
 Nora Miao, Robert’s ex-girlfriend, could have been cast but she left GH in 1974.

-Released in 1977, The Lady Killer features a few faces from Bruce’s movies: Li Kun, Gam Dai, Ng Ming-Choi and Stephen Tung.
-Interestingly, Robert believes that Bruce was murdered.
 July 20, 1973 was the 56th birthday of an actor named Hoh Ban.
-He acted in three movies with Betty – The Brain-Stealers (1968), The Yellow Muffler (1971) and Stock Fever (1973).
+He acted in three movies with Betty Ting Pei – The Brain-Stealers (1968), The Yellow Muffler (1971) and Stock Fever (1973).
 He also also did four films with Taiwanese Triad actor Ko Chun-Hsiung: The Mystery of Jewellery (1971), Pei Shih (1972), Love is Smoke (1972) and Crimes Are to Be Paid (1972).
 Ko is pictured above with Betty.
 Hoh Ban did two movies with the aforementioned gangster, Michael Chan: The Chivalrous Knight (1974) and Bravest Fist (1974).
 This is of particular concern to me given how Sing Hoi produced The Chivalrous Knight and went out of their way to incorporate photos of Bruce into a scene just like they did with Fist of Unicorn.
 On December 11, 1981, Hoh died of a cerebral hemorrhage caused by a heart attack.
 In the May 30, 1983 issue of People Magazine, William Cheung (a member of Bruce’s teen tiger gang) claimed that the reason why he felt confident to make a movie about Bruce was because “a certain, once very powerful and wealthy individual is no longer in circulation.”

 There is a late 1972 photo of Bruce at a publicity event where he is laughing with a missing tooth on the far left side of his mouth.
 This reminds me of a Cantonese term – toothless tiger, which means paper tiger.
 In 1980, Sammo (who fought Bruce in the opening scene of Enter the Dragon) co-starred in a Kung Fu comedy called Two Toothless Tigers.
 In 1973, Enter the Dragon continued the tiger theme by having the tournament fighters dressed in yellow Karateka outfits with black belts and a logo that consists of a black pattern in front of a yellow background.
 The Chinese title for Enter the Dragon is Struggling Dragon, Fighting Tiger.
 It’s never been clarified as to whether Bruce was aware of this and approved of it.
 In fact, every H.K. poster that I’ve seen for the film uses a different Chinese character in place of the standard one for tiger: 虎.
 Either way, tiger represents Earth whereas the dragon represents Heaven.
 How apt since Bruce died.
 Flashbacking to ten years earlier, Bruce put on a martial arts demonstration with Dan Inosanto in San Francisco.
 Referring to San Fran’s traditional Kung Fu masters, Bruce said: “These old tigers, they have no teeth.”